fmease/tylift/README.md

 Compability with older `rustc` versions is currently not verified.
 Older versions of this crate (≤ 0.3.2) only relied on features of `rustc` 1.32.
 So you might want to check them out.

+### Cargo Features

+The feature-flag `span_errors` drastically improves error messages by taking advantage of the span information of a token.
+It uses the experimental feature `proc_macro_diagnostic` and thus requires a nightly `rustc`.

 ## More Examples

 Code before the macro expansion: